-Here is some inspiration and ideas for the very early conceptual development of ‘Stone Patience’, the next physical theatre performance work that I’m creating, hopefully by Spring 2018.
+Here is some inspiration and ideas for the very early conceptual development of ‘Stone Patience’, the next physical theatre performance work that I’m creating.

-The original concept of this work is inspired by very interesting questions raised by my own cross-cultural relationship as an Australian woman with an Iranian man.
-I considered what life would be like there for a creative Western woman.
+The original concept of this work is inspired by very interesting questions raised by my own cross-cultural relationship as an Australian woman in partnership with an Iranian man and our visa related challenges.
 Beneath this story is the concept of ‘Stone Patience’ or the ‘patient stone’, based upon a traditional Iranian tale which suggests that the sharing of sorrows with a patient listener can liberate a person from their suffering and expand their capacity to love.
 It also links in with the idea of being patient and enduring hardships while waiting for love to unfold.

-This is a beautifully illustrated Farsi storybook of the traditional Iranian story, “Arosake Sange Saboor” (Doll of Stone Patience) that I found in Shiraz, Iran.
-This tale will weave in and out and run parallel to the real life story mentioned above.
-In the tale is a male sleeping beauty covered in needles, that the female protagonist must awaken by patiently pulling out his needles over 40 days and 40 nights with little food and water.
+This is a beautifully illustrated Farsi storybook of the traditional Iranian story, “Arosake Sange Saboor” (Doll of Stone Patience) that I discovered in a bookshop in Shiraz, Iran.
+In the tale a male sleeping beauty is covered in needles and a female protagonist must awaken him by patiently pulling out his needles over 40 days and 40 nights with little food and water.
 She speaks out her sorrows to him while he sleeps and later to a doll while he listens.
 There is a similar traditional Yugoslavian story “12 Irons Sandles” and a Turkish tale “Patient Stone, Patient Knife”.
 I intend to weave elements of this story into my personal story.